The decision to put your prices on your site is a strategic one for your business. In some ways it can make you feel vulnerable.

 - Rapport.
 Your service is based on your personality and your rapport with your customers.
-Therefore, they need to speak with you in order to get the connection and see if it’s a good fit.
+Therefore, they need to speak with you in order to make the human connection and see if it’s a good fit.
 I agree with this 100%.
 But if it’s a perfect fit, and they can’t afford you, how does that benefit either of you?
-Why not put some videos on your website, offer some free teleclasses or workshops, so they get a chance to experience you before the prospect call is scheduled.
+Why not put some videos on your website, or offer some free webinar or workshops, so they get a chance to “experience” you before the sales meeting is scheduled.

 - Mimics.
 You are concerned that competitors who are less qualified than you will increase their prices to mimic yours, but offer poor service.
 Let them.
 You cannot be responsible for what your competitor does.
 If they charge too much and offer a shoddy product or service, they’ll be out of business soon enough anyway.

 - Uniqueness.
-You feel that your service or product is not unique, but is exactly the same as what your competitor offers.
-This is called a commodity.
-But a commodity implies that what the customer is purchasing is the same, regardless of vendor (like milk, flour or gasoline).
-By being clear on what makes you unique, different or better than your competitor, you avoid being seen as a commodity.
-This is called your Unique Selling Proposition.
+You feel that your service or product is not unique, and is exactly the same as what your competitor offers.
+This is called a “commodity.”
+But a commodity implies that what the customer is purchasing is the same, regardless of the vendor (like milk, flour or gasoline).
+By being clear on what makes you unique, different, or better than your competitor, you avoid being seen as a commodity.
+This is called your Unique Selling Proposition (USP).
 If you don’t have one, get one.

 - Ongoing Marketing.
-You’re concerned that if someone sees your prices but doesn’t reach out to you, you won’t have any way to connect with them in the long term.
-This is where having an offer on your website they can sign up for can help you gather a list of people who may be interested in your product or service.
-Think: email newsletter, teleclass or whitepaper.
+You’re concerned that if someone sees your prices but doesn’t reach out to you, you won’t have any way to connect with them in the future.
+It’s an easily fixable problem.
+This is where having a free or low-cost offer on your website which adds them to your mailing list is helpful.
+Think: email newsletter, webinar, tutorial, or whitepaper.
 However, you need to handle these people differently than you would a bona fide prospect, because they’re in the Information Gathering stage of the sales cycle, not the Decision Making phase.
 Establish your sales and marketing strategy and funnel, and reach out to people based on where they are along the sales path.

 - Not Knowing Your Worth.
 It’s true.
 Many small business owners feel uncomfortable setting their prices because they don’t truly know their value.
-Here’s some tips in setting your service fees.
+Here’s my blog post about setting your service fees.

-Whether you put your prices on your site or not is a personal business decision.
+Whether you put your prices on your website or not is a personal business decision.
 It depends on your business and marketing strategy.
-Just make sure you make your decision based on what’s helpful to your customer and right for your marketing plan, not based on your fears about what “might” happen.
+Just make sure you make your decision based on what’s helpful to your customer and right for your marketing plan and brand, not based on your fears about what “might” happen.

 So…should you put your pricing on your website or not?

-The best thing you can do it test it.
-Put your prices on your site for two-to-four weeks, and compare the results.
+The best thing you can do is test it.
+Put your prices on your site for four weeks, and compare the results.
 If you get more inquiries, more sales, easier conversions, then you know your audience found it helpful.

 You’ll never know if something works or not until you try it.